CarmeTeam/Carme-Docu/InstallDoc/README.md

 password:
 ```

-Once the installation completes, you have access to Ubuntu terminal.
-If you open a new PowerShell, type `wsl.exe` to access Ubuntu terminal.
+Once the installation completes, you have access to the Ubuntu terminal.
+If you open a new PowerShell, type `wsl.exe` to access the Ubuntu terminal.

 To install Carme-demo, you must be a root user.
 In the terminal type: